MATTHEW TUROV

 Caught in a Time Wave (thanks to my cousin Paul Wortman for the title) is my response to the vortex of bad news we're getting from the pandemic, economy, politics and climate change and more.
 It seems like a cycle without end.
 We're trapped within our domains waiting out the virus and what kind of normal may emerge.
 The figures were done from imagination but inspired by short poses at Spring Studio.

-The Party That Wasn't focuses on my continuing sense of separation and fragmentation caused by the coronavirus crisis.
+The Party That Wasn't was my initial response to the continuing sense of separation and fragmentation caused by the coronavirus crisis.
 The four corners represent the four places where the strings are attached to face masks.
 Jagged forms suggest disconnection or broken connections.
 The two curved lines are the cheekbones over which the eyes look out beyond the mask.
 My initial title was Fragmentation without Mercy.
 As usual I can't stay away from upbeat colors so a bleak title like that just didn't quite work.

 Faceted Fire Shaft is about reaching for the light that illuminates, or becoming the light that we wish to illuminate.